Total Of 60 Forest Fires Extinguished In Russia Over Past Day - Aerial Protection Service - UrduPoint

 Total Of 60 Forest Fires Extinguished In Russia Over Past Day - Aerial Protection Service

-MOSCOW (UrduPoint News / Sputnik - 16th June, 2020) A total of 60 forest fires - up from 50 the day before - have been extinguished in Russia over the past 24 hours on an area of over 480 hectares, the Aerial Forest Protection Service (Avialesookhrana) said.
+MOSCOW (UrduPoint News / Sputnik - 23rd June, 2020) A total of 60 forest fires - up from 43 the day before - have been extinguished in Russia over the past 24 hours on an area of about 5,000 hectares, the Aerial Forest Protection Service (Avialesookhrana) said.

-The day before, 50 wildfires on an area of more than 5,300 hectares were extinguished.
+The day before, 43 wildfires on an area of 1,419 hectares were extinguished.